Red Hong Yi: Work

 Inspired by China's production power and abundance of materials found in wholesale markets, Red discovered her style of art by using materials in bulk to create portraits of well-known Chinese personalities.
 Her other work includes a portrait of Ai Weiwei with seven kilograms of sunflower seeds as a tribute to his porcelain Sunflower Seeds installation, Chinese filmmaker Zhang Yimou with 2000 socks, singer Jay Chou with coffee cup stains as a tribute to his song "Secret", Aung Saan Su Kyi with 2000 dyed carnations noting the way she ties flowers in her hair, and singer Adele with thousands of melted tealight candles as a tribute to her song, "Set Fire to the Rain".

 Her work has been sought after by clients around the world and she has been invited to speak in conferences internationally.
 In 2014, Jackie Chan commissioned her to create a portrait of himself with 64,000 chopsticks for his 60th birthday, and video of the artwork has been watched 1.9million times on YouTube.
 In 2015, she was invited to present her work, 'Teh Tarik Man', made of 20,000 dyed teabags, during Malaysian Night at the World Economic Forum in Davos, Switzerland.
 She was named as the top 12 'Brilliant Malaysians' and 'Brilliant Artist Award' by Esquire Magazine, awarded Perspective's 40 Under 40 award as a creative who will shape the design world in the years to come, and one of the 19 "Future Chasers" by Australia Unlimited as future decision-makers of courage, imagination and will.

 Red has traveled to Cambodia to meet her sponsored child and to raise awareness of conditions there, in partnership with World Vision.

 Red has created a series in response to anti-Asian racism related to the COVID-19 pandemic.
 She was listed as one of the most influential voices in Asia in May 2020 by Tatler Hong Kong.

-In a collaboration with Pos Malaysia, Red designed a stamp honouring Malaysia's frontline workers, which was release in 2021.
+In a collaboration with Pos Malaysia, Red designed a stamp honouring Malaysia's frontline workers, which was released in 2021.
 The design for the stamps were made out of thousands of postage stamps.